The Complicated Marketing of Health and Wellness In-Store

 Take men’s underwear.

 Here they’ve chosen to lay out the knot.
 And by doing so removed friction for their male shopper.
 Six different types of underwear.
-Each with their own attributes and selling points, and using a matrix-like chart that clearly defines needs, they help that shopper decide what’s best for them, with as little effort as possible.
+Each with its own attributes and selling points, and using a matrix-like chart that clearly defines needs, they help that shoppers decide what’s best for them, with as little effort as possible.

 Underwear, yeah, it can be complicated.
 Now imagine, facing a sea of shelves of product each proclaiming to provide the best benefits.

 If you watched the Vitamin Shoppe Undercover Boss video, you might recall the Health Enthusiast explaining all the ingredients in the protein powder that a customer was asking about.
 My goodness, how can you possibly expect your shoppers to wade through it all and come out with a purchase they’ll be happy with?
-That fits them and their needs?
+Does that fit them and their needs?
 That they’ll return to you to purchase again (in-store or online)?

 When you have products that have such distinct and individual offerings, with details that cannot fit on a label and an absence of staff to provide that product knowledge, informational signage like this can be your best silent salesperson.